Disaster work changes people. The question is whether it changes them through burnout or through supported, sustainable service.

 Stronger decision-making under pressure - Reduced burnout and secondary trauma over extended operations

-A structured training pathway that equips your people to help survivors process trauma as disasters unfold while also protecting responder wellbeing.
+Through our nonprofit organization, The Chrysalis Alliance, we offer a structured training pathway that equips your people to help survivors process trauma as disasters unfold while also protecting responder wellbeing.

 When disasters strike, your teams are on the front lines of human suffering.
 Traditional crisis counseling happens after the trauma but what if your organization could help survivors process trauma as its happening?